edgeimpulse/example-standalone-inferencing-alif/README.md

 ## Prerequisites
 1. Create an edge impulse account at [edgeimpulse.com](https://www.edgeimpulse.com/)
+2. Install and follow the [Quick Start Guide](https://alifsemi.com/download/AQSG0002) for the [Alif Security Toolkit - Version 0.54.0](https://alifsemi.com/kits/) to set up and enable programming via the SEUART interface.
-2. Install either arm gcc or arm clang:
+3. Install either arm gcc or arm clang:

 ### gcc
 Tested with: